 Paul’s opponents may have claimed to be better qualified to explain the role of the Law for Gentiles because of their heritage and training.
-This is more or less equivalent to someone who claims to be an expert because they graduated with a PhD from Harvard (as opposed to a certificate from DeVry Institute?
-Fill-in your own institutions here…) Paul therefore takes a moment to boast about his personal heritage and achievements.
-Paul claims in Philippians is that he is a proper Jew who exceled in the practice of Second Temple Judaism more than anyone else of his generation.
+This is more or less equivalent to someone who claims to be an expert because they graduated with a PhD from Harvard as opposed to a certificate from DeVry Institute (Fill-in your own institutions here.)
+Paul therefore takes a moment to boast about his personal heritage and achievements.
+Paul claims in Philippians is that he is a proper Jew who excelled in the practice of Second Temple Judaism more than anyone else of his generation.
 To use a phrase from the Harry Potter universe, Paul is claiming to be a proper Jew rather than some Mudblood.

 First, he was circumcised on the eighth day.
 This indicates he comes from a family that is keeping the Jewish traditions despite living in Tarsus.
 It is possible that there were Diaspora Jews who did not keep this tradition or even did not circumcise their boys.

-Second, he is a member of Israel connects Paul to the covenant as a member of Abraham’s family.
+Second, he is a member of Israel.
+This connects Paul to the covenant as a member of Abraham’s family.
 Paul was not a Hellenistic Jew from Tarsus pretending to be a Greek, but rather a Jew who was well aware of his heritage as a child of Abraham.

-Third, he is from the tribe of Benjamin is significant since not every Jew in the first century could claim to know they were from a particular tribe.
+Third, he is from the tribe of Benjamin.
+This is significant because not every Jew in the first century could claim to know they were from a particular tribe.
 Paul’s Jewish name “Saul” is taken from the first king of Israel, from the tribe of Benjamin, and Paul’s teacher in Jerusalem, Gamaliel, was also from the tribe of Benjamin.

 Fifth, with respect to religion, he is a Pharisee.
 Second Temple Judaism had a number of sub-divisions, not exactly like modern denominations but that is a fair way to think about them.
 Sadducees and Pharisees are the two most well known in the New Testament, but there were several others.
 There are many ways to define the groups, but Paul’s emphasis might be on faithfulness to the Law and loyalty to Israel.
 Pharisees were not simply observant of the Law; they thought deeply about the Law and guarded themselves against breaking the Law unknowingly.
 They really could claim to be “blameless” with respect to law